dimipan/minimal-AST-tel/README.md

 - **PE** — how much of the task is still unresolved.
 - **SI** — whether incoming evidence is recurring without producing anything new.

-The reason this repository exists is one claim: **the same measurement works no matter what the process is.** The equations don't know whether they're watching a conversation, a robot, or another algorithm.
-To show that, the same frozen monitor is bound to three deliberately different processes — a witness interview, a robot arm, and a Bayesian estimator — and asked the same question of each.
+The reason this repository exists is that **the same measurement works no matter what the process is.** The equations don't know whether they're watching a conversation, a robot, or another algorithm.
+To show that, the same frozen monitor is bound to three deliberately different dummy processes (e.g., a witness interview, a robot arm, and a Bayesian estimator) and asked the same question of each.

-Everything here is synthetic and small.
-That's the point: it's fully inspectable, runs in under a minute, needs no GPU or simulator, and every result below reproduces from a clean clone.
-The environments are simplified on purpose — this is the *method*, stripped to where you can read all of it, not the full study.
+Everything here is simplified, synthetic and small.
+Fully inspectable, runs in under a minute, needs no GPU or simulator, and every result below reproduces from a clean clone.
+The environments are simplified on purpose.

 ```bash
 pip install -e .